fbpx

 Workshops, such as a basket-weaving course pictured above, were an important first step for reintegrating people who are blind or partially-sighted back into the workplace.
 (Source: CNIB Photo Archive)

 The First World War was, by any stretch of the imagination, a calamity for all parties involved.
 With millions dead and many more wounded, sick or traumatized, rehabilitative medical services became necessary for communities to treat and heal the working-aged men who suffered on the battlefield.
-Part of this imperative included treatment of post-traumatic stress disorder, known then as “shell shock,” for countless soldiers who returned home.
-For Baker, who once thought he had lost the ability to make an honest living, helping those in a similar situation as him regain their pride and livelihood was not just an act of charity but an act of necessity.
+Part of this imperative included treatment of post-traumatic stress disorder (PTSD), known then as “shell shock,” for countless soldiers who returned home.
+For Baker, who once thought he had lost the ability to make an honest living, helping those in a similar situation regain their pride and livelihood was not just an act of charity but an act of necessity.

-During the First World War, they participated in fundraising efforts, including further assistance for those blinded during the 1917 Halifax Explosion that killed over 2,000 people and left hundreds with eye injuries.
-Baker, working in tandem with librarian Sherman Swift, knew something needed to be done to extend their services beyond the library.
 “A desire is now apparent,” said Swift, “to create an organization of a truly national character, whose duty it shall be to co-ordinate effort, to prevent overlapping, to conserve energy, to make possible the free exchange of ideas, to secure necessary legislation, and to collect money for the assistance of the cause in all parts of the Dominion.”

 With its foundation, CNIB became one of the world’s first accredited organizations for improving the lives of people impacted by blindness, and for decades, the Free Library, renamed the Canadian National Library for the Blind, technically remained Canada’s only national library of materials for people with vision loss.